weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 If you return to the Weave Cloud interface, you should be able to view your two hosts networked and ready to go.

-Next you'll move over to Digital Ocean and create two Ubuntu droplets and setup a Kubernetes cluster, container networking and then deploy the Sock Shop in this environment.
-This example uses Digital Ocean, but you can just as easily create these two instances in AWS or on whoever your favourite cloud provider is.
+##Set up a Kubernetes Cluster and Install the Sock Shop on it

 This is by far the simplest way in which to install Kubernetes.
 In a few commands, you will have deployed a complete Kubernetes cluster with a resilient and secure container network onto the Cloud Provider of your choice.

-##Set up a Kubernetes Cluster and Install the Sock Shop on it

-###Overview

-This quickstart shows you how to easily install a secure Kubernetes cluster on machines running Ubuntu 16.04 or CentOS 7.

 The installation uses a tool called `kubeadm` which is part of Kubernetes 1.4.